ctvc-pt/workshop-cli/CLI/CLI/WorkshopCli/Guide_2/016-Canos.md

     |____/|_____|____/_/   \_\_|   |___\___/
 [/color] [color=white]

-Aumenta a largura do cano para 80 e vê o que acontece.
+Desfio-te a aumentares a largura do cano.
 [/color]